NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 So, can we just replace the ugly current-source and electrical filter with a digital accumulator and call it a day?

 Not quite.
 The three-state PFD does have a sole analog-ish facet: its output encoding.
 Phase and frequency error is encoded as a *pulse width* - more specifically the difference between the two pulse widths on the *up* and *down* (pictured as QA and QB) signals.

-The charge-pump PLL does a set of domain transformations along the way:
+More generally, the charge-pump PLL does a set of domain transformations at essentially every block:

 * The PFD converts frequency and phase error into pulse-width
 * The charge pump convertes pulse-width into current